Encino Oak Tree: Local landmark

 As Encino was developed into a residential community in the mid-20th century, the Encino oak became recognized as a landmark, known for its size and longevity.
 It was recognized as "the oldest known tree in the city of Los Angeles".
 A California live oak tree is considered to be old at 300 years, and arborists considered the Encino tree's longevity to be extraordinary.
 One arborist noted, "It's just like standing next to a dinosaur."

-The majestic California live oaks were such an impressive presence in the pre-urban Encino that the community was named after the Spanish word for "oak".
-The Encino oak was the most magnificent of the community's oaks, so large that Louise Avenue was split to accommodate its enormous 150 ft canopy, 8 ft diameter, and 24 ft circumference.
+TheCalifornia live oaks in the pre-urban Encino that the community was named after the Spanish word for "oak".
+The Encino oak is large that Louise Avenue was split to accommodate its enormous 150 ft canopy, 8 ft diameter, and 24 ft circumference.
 It has been said that the Encino oak "creates a woodsy atmosphere more resembling a whole forest than just a single tree".

 In 1958, the oak was threatened when a developer planned to bulldoze the tree to build a road.
 Local residents formed a group called Encino Save the Oaks, and the developer eventually donated the tree to the city.
 It was declared a Historic-Cultural Monument in 1963.
 In the years following its designation as a monument, the tree was a tourist attraction.